-Wendy’s purpose as a Resilient Leader: to bring together a community of people around a collaborative culture of kindness, to work together to bring more kindness into our world by practising it ourselves.
+Wendy’s purpose: to bring together a community of people around a collaborative culture of kindness, to work together to bring more kindness into our world by practising it ourselves.

 In this story Wendy describes her journey towards this purpose.